Skip to content

 What about Bold.org, Fastweb, ScholarshipOwl, or Scholarships.com?

-They are still operating, and they solve the same problem Going Merry solved: discovery.
-If your goal is to find scholarships your student qualifies for and submit applications, they remain a reasonable starting point and they cost nothing.
+They still operate and they solve the same problem Going Merry solved: discovery.
+If your goal is to find scholarships your student qualifies for and apply to many of them, they remain a reasonable starting point and they cost nothing.
+None of them tell you which of those awards will actually help at the specific colleges on your student's list.
+That's the analysis MeritPlaybook delivers.

 How is this different from your /vs/going-merry comparison page?